 Imagine a zoo where all the animals are snakes!
 If these slithery reptiles don’t freak you out, stop by the Living Desert Snake Park to see black mamba, cobras, boas, adders, and rattlesnakes, plus other desert critters like scorpions and lizards.
 This Swakopmund attraction seems to be particularly popular with families and children.

 Listed as a UNESCO World Heritage Site, the Welwitschia Plains are the best place to see the massive and quirky welwitschia plant.
 Just an hour outside Swakopmund, this area contains thousands of welwitschia plants.
 The largest and oldest specimen is estimated to be around 1500 years old.
 Incredible!
 It has its own informational sign and a circle of rocks around it.
 This is also the area to see the strange landscape known as the moonscape because of rocky, cratered appearance.

-I had a chance to go skydiving outside Namibia, and it was an incredible experience.
+I had a chance to go skydiving outside Swakopmund, and it was an incredible experience.
 If you’re ever going to jump out of an airplane, why not do it in a place with such remarkable scenery?
 As you race down to the earth, you’ll be able to see the ocean, the sand dunes, and the desert beneath you.
 I fell from 10,000 feet, but you can go as high as 15,000 feet if you want a full minute of freefall time.

 My jump was with Ground Rush Adventures, a reputable company that has been in business for more than 20 years and completed more than 100,000 tandem jumps.
 They’ll provide transportation from the city out to their launch area, and prices are noticeably cheaper than back in the U.S. They even have a small bar on-site!
 Downing a beer or two is a great way to relax the nerves and build up some liquid courage before strapping on your parachute.